kjellm/kjellm.github.com/event.markdown

 end
 ```

+I am not adding any coercion of values given to the command, I believe
+this responsibility belongs to the creator of the `Command` objects.

+Beyond validation, command objects are simple Data Transfer Objects
+(DTOs).

 ### CRUD

 Even in a richely modeled domain, the need for simple entities that
-only needs [CRUD][crud] operations arises.
-By using the principle of
+only needs [CRUD][crud] operations might arise.
+By using the principle
-"convention over configuration", this can be handled with a very small
+of "convention over configuration", this can be handled with a very
-amount of code.
+small amount of code.
 The code below encodes a "convention" for CRUD
 Aggregates.

-I have left deletes as an excercise for the reader.
-Hint: We never
-actually delete anything from the event store.
-So a delete must be
-handled by a delete event appended to the event stream.

 ``` ruby
 class CrudCommandHandler < CommandHandler